Travel guide

 Do I need to unlock my phone to use an eSIM in Singapore?

-Yes, this is an essential requirement.
+Yes, it is an essential requirement.
 Your phone must be carrier-unlocked and compatible with eSIM technology.
 Most iPhones from XS (2018), Samsung Galaxy from S20, Google Pixel from 3, and many other recent models are compatible.
 If you bought your phone with a contract, contact your current carrier to request unlocking before you travel.

 When should I activate my eSIM for Singapore?